YoussifSeliem/JavaLabTask/README.md

 ## removeCommas
 * In this program we get a string from the user, then we print on the screen the same string after removing all commas

+## circleCylinderSheet6Q2
+* In this program we have class Circle with attributes color and radius.
+* we also have Cylinder with attribute height and Cylinder extends cirle so inherting color and radius
+* Circle contains setters, getters , getArea and toString methods
+* Cylinder inherites all of these and have also getVolume method